chixodo-xyz/ipfs-denylist/README.md

 # ipfs-denylist

->This code is not properly working yet!
+>This code is still a prototype!
 >1.
-Wrote quite fast and scratch
+Wrote quite fast
->2.
-Performance might be bad
+>2. ipns not properly testet
->3. not properly testet
+>3.
+Update of Denylist must be implemented

 ## Implementation